 Are email marketers getting the level of service they need for their brand’s email channel?
 That is the main question answered in the 2012 retail email marketer survey by Bluehornet.
 In other words: Are email marketers getting the level of service they need for good business?
 Maybe not all.

 With more and more emails being sent, companies are now looking for ways to remain relevant to their customers, while increasing ROI through clever cross-sell and up-sell campaigns.
 There is one email type that will satisfy these needs, it is powerful in driving results, but is so often forgotten – the transactional email message.

 A service level agreement (SLA) is a part of a contract where the level of service is formally defined.
-The SLA records a common understanding about services, priorities, responsibilities, guarantees, and warranties.
+The SLA records mutually agreed-upon conditions regarding services, priorities, responsibilities, guarantees and warranties.
 Each area should have the “level of service” defined.

-A Request for Proposal in email marketing answers specific questions about how the vendor solution will meet needs and goals.
-It provides detailed information on requirements such as function & workflow, business goals, integration specs, etc to the vendors.
+A request for proposal in email marketing answers specific questions about how the vendor solution will meet needs and goals.
+It provides detailed information on requirements such as function and workflow, business goals and integration specs to the vendors.
 These are often lengthy documents.